eknathpokale31/ContactApplication/README.md

 Steps:
    1. Clone ContactApplication project from https://github.com/eknathpokale31/ContactApplication
    2. First run ContactsApi application on local
-   3. Then run Angular contact-app application on local by executing `npm install` and `npm run start`
+   3. Then run Angular contacts-app application on local by executing `npm install` and `npm run start`
    4. navigate to `http://localhost:4200/` to access the application.
 ## Run App
 # ContactsApp